Understanding the benefits of managed cloud services

 - Strengthen security and compliance.

-- Gain specific assurances from your provider about data protection and support for critical security standards and compliance, such as ISO 270001, PCI-DSS, Tier III, and ASIO T4, among others.
+- Gain specific assurances from your provider about data protection and support for critical security standards and compliance, such as ISO 270001, PCI-DSS, and Tier III, among others.

 - Ensure data sovereignty and integrity.